Steve Scoffham: Burton Albion & Alfreton Town

 Scoffham joined Burton Albion in the summer of 2006 on a free transfer.
-During November 2006, he was loaned to National League outfit Alfreton Town where he was reunited with Gary Mills.
+During November 2006, he was loaned to National League outfit Alfreton Town where he was reunited with his old Notts County manager Gary Mills.

 Personal life

 Steve Scoffham retired after being released by Burton Albion in the summer of 2007.
+Scoffham brought his career to an early end due to injury struggles.
 It was announced on 22 September 2007 that he had signed for local amateur club.